|

 Courts within this Circuit have held that the concept of

-"fortuitous injury" cannot be invoked in an effort to avoid
+"fortuitous injury" cannot be invoked in an effort

 application of the law of state in which the injury occurred